Published in January 2022, last update on June 20, 2022

 In 2019, the Association “The mentoring project” published the book “The Digital Romania“, with chapters dedicated to Blockchain, while in May 2022 it organizes the meeting “Blockchain, NFTs, Smart contracts, Web3, Metaverse”, under the auspices of the Club Romania.

-While all the above events took part in Bucharest, three interesting conferences were organized in 2018 and 2019 in Cluj-Napoca, Blockchain for Development Forum: The Future Now, Transylvania Crypto Conference and Mindchain, which explored the interaction between Blockchain and Artificial Intelligence (AI).
+While all the above events took part in Bucharest, three interesting conferences were organized in 2018 and 2019 in Cluj-Napoca, Blockchain for Development Forum: The Future Now, Transylvania Crypto Conference si Mindchain, which explored the interaction between Blockchain and Artificial Intelligence (AI).

 In July 13-14, 2022, the Unchain Fintech Festival will be organized in Oradea, connecting Fintech and Blockchain global experts in the heart of Central and Eastern Europe, to uncover the potential of the region and partner in new business ventures.